j5bot/proton-pack-wiring/power/12V Power Assembly.md

 ## Features

+With this power assembly, you'll be able to:

-- Charging port for primary internal battery
+- Charge your internal battery from an external charging port
-- Bypass switch to isolate the pack electronics from the battery while charging
-- Secondary battery port - just flip the bypass switch and then plug in your emergency power
+- Isolate your pack electronics when charging your internal battery using a bypass switch
+- Via a 12V port, use a secondary power source (external battery) which will be isolated from the internal battery using the same bypass switch
+- See whether your pack electronics are isolated from your internal battery / charger based on an LED indicator being blue
+- See whether your pack electronics are getting power from either an internal or external power source based on an LED indicator being red

 ## Overview